The Two RV Gypsies: Full-Time RVers

 ocean waves by Balboa pier

-Below: Birds on the beach would be pecking in the sand, until the waves came ashore, they the birds would scoot quickly back away from the waves.
+Below: Birds on the beach would be pecking in the sand, until the waves came ashore, they the birds would quickly scoot away from the waves.
 It was fun to watch.

 view of the beach from the pier Bird on the beach